AdobeDocs/experience-platform.en/help/destinations/api/api-migration-guide-cloud-storage-destinations.md

 ### Backwards-incompatible changes common to Amazon S3, Azure Blob, and SFTP destinations

-The profile selector step in all three destinations is replaced by a mapping step which allows you to rename the columns in your exported files.
-See the side-by-side image below with the old attribute selector step on the left and the new mapping step in the right.
+The profile selector step in all three destinations is replaced by a mapping step which allows you to rename the column headers in your exported files, if desired.
+See the side-by-side image below with the old attribute selector step on the left and the new mapping step on the right.

 ![Migration guide overview image](/help/destinations/assets/api/api-migration-guide/old-and-new-mapping-step.png)

-Transformation parameters old and new examples.
 Notice how the `profileSelectors` object in the legacy examples is replaced by the new `profileMapping` object.

-Find complete information about setting up the `profileMapping` object in the API tutorial to export data to cloud storage destinations.
-(ADD LINK)
+Find complete information about setting up the `profileMapping` object in the [API tutorial to export data to cloud storage destinations](/help/destinations/api/activate-segments-file-based-destinations.md#attribute-and-identity-mapping).

 >[!BEGINTABS]